 Data from this report, and additional data for 2017-18 through to 2021-22, are presented in Dental care interactive 15 below.
 The data show that some people wait a considerable time before receiving care (or an offer of care).

-Explore the data using the Dental care interactive 15 below.
-Dental care - Interactive 15
+Explore the data using the Dental care interactive 16 below.

 This figure shows the public dental services and waiting times data, by type of care.
-State and territory data is presented for 2013-14 to 2020-22.
+State and territory data is presented for 2013-14 to 2021-22.